Glivenko-Cantelli classes and NIP formulas: Angelic spaces of global types/measures

-(ii) The argument can be adapted to invariant types/measures.
-That is, given a countable $NIP$ theory $T$ and countable model $M$, the space of global $M$-invariant types/measures is a Rosenthal compactum.
-(This generalizes another result of Simon that is about $\phi$-types.)

-However, to make it easier to read, we limit ourselves to the classic logic and finitely satisfied types/measures.

 The key here is how to capture a ``global" type/measure with a {\em suitable} function.
-By ``global" we mean for all formulas, not just one.
-(Ben Yaacov and Pillay had previously proposed a suitable function for the local types and local coheirs, respectively.)
+By ``global" we mean for {\em all} formulas, not just {\em one}.
+Recall that Ben~Yaacov \cite{Ben-Groth} and Pillay \cite{Pillay} had previously proposed a suitable function for the {\em local} types and {\em local} coheirs, respectively.
+We intend here to provide a {\em suitable} generalization of this function that is appropriate for {\em global} types/measures.